CristianBuca/The-Aunans/README.md

 11- As a site owner, I want to attract new members to the community.
 13- As a site owner, I want to convey accurate information to attract the right candidates for our roster.

 The user stories are being satisfied by the guild's most important achievements presented in this section.
-The user will be able to determine that the guild's focus is progressing in the latest raids on higher dificulties and those with similar interests can make an informed decision and apply to join the community.
+The user will be able to determine that the guild's focus is progressing in the latest raids on higher difficulties and those with similar interests can make an informed decision and apply to join the community.

 <details>
   <summary> (expand) 3.
 Statistics. </summary>